Overview

 - Create Facilities and Patients.

-- Query for Patient Documents.
+- Query for Patient Data.

 - Get Patient Medical Data.